Dog Splooting: Cute Dog Stretching or Cause for Concern?

 - Standing or lying in odd positions in an attempt to alleviate discomfort

-- Acting cranky or grouchy
+- Acting cranky

 What To Do If Concerned

 A consultation with your vet is always a good idea if you have concerns about your dog’s health.
 This can help pinpoint any underlying problems while providing a plan of action moving forward.
 There are also additional actions you can take that can not only help support healthy joints but can likewise enhance your dog’s overall quality of life.